greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

     </figure>
 </center>

-When finished checking the registrations, any confirmed registered scans will disappear from the **Floating Volumes** drop-down box, declined scans will still appear in the drop-down box.
+&emsp;&emsp;When finished checking the registrations, any confirmed registered scans will disappear from the **Floating Volumes** drop-down box, declined scans will still appear in the drop-down box.
 To re-run the registration, update any settings and press the **Run Registration** button, all previous registration information, for the current floating scans, will be erased.

 ## Algorithms

-The default algorithm will be NiftyReg using nearest neighbor interpolation when applying the transform.
+&emsp;&emsp;The default algorithm will be NiftyReg using nearest neighbor interpolation when applying the transform.
 You are able to change the registration algorithm and parameters according to the following information.

 ### NiftyReg - reg_aladin